IssueToImpact/issuetoimpact/README.md

 ### To test:
 * Scraping and twitter api: `python3 main.py 10 True False` will test both the scraper and twitter api search (limited to 10 requests) and print output to the screen
-* File and database making functionality - `python3 main.py None False True` will load the data from pre-existing json files, process and generate the sql database
+* File and database making functionality - `python3 main.py None False True` will load the data from pre-existing json files, process and generate the sql database.
+After running this you should be able to see that a database called IssuetoImpact.db has been created along with several csv files that you can use to check that the full legislation and representative data has been processed.

 ## Front end: